rydmike/flex_color_scheme/README.md

 ### Example 5 Full featured demo

 This example shows how you can use all the built-in color schemes in FlexColorScheme to define themes from them and how you can define your own custom scheme colors and use them together with the predefined ones.
-It can give you an idea of how you can create your own complete custom list of themes if you do not want to use any of the predefined ones.
+Like the previous example, this can give you an idea of how you can create your own complete custom list of color schemes if you do not want to use any of the predefined ones.

-The example also shows how you can use the surface branding feature and how to use the custom app bar theme features of FlexColorScheme.
-The usage of the true black theme feature for dark themes is also demonstrated.
+The example also shows how you can use the surface branding feature, vary its strength and how to use the custom app bar theme features of FlexColorScheme.
+The usage of the true black theme feature for dark themes, is also demonstrated.
 Using the optional Windows desktop like tooltip theme is also shown.

 The example includes a dummy responsive side menu and rail to give a visual presentation of what applications